 Surrogacy is a complex process that comes with many twists and turns.
 At its core, surrogacy is an incredible decision to give a hopeful couple or person the chance to have a child that shares their genetics.
 You get to be the catalyst for them to have the family of their dreams.

 Surrogacy is a beautiful journey to embark on, but as with any journey, you may encounter obstacles along the way.
+To get more information about surrogacy’s pros and cons, reach out to a surrogacy professional today.

 Becoming a surrogate is never a decision that should be made lightly.
 It’s important you have done your own thorough research and have asked yourself some important questions, such as: